 Meet the Team

 The Tropical Plant Ecology and Evolution Lab (PI: Elvia Meléndez-Ackerman) provides training and professional experience to undergraduate students and volunteers on i-Tree Ecosystem Assessment tools (among other research projects).
 Our research will continue to be disseminated in the form of doctoral dissertations, undergraduate theses, journal publications, educational workshops, social media, academic and public presentations as circumstances permit.

 Sofia Olivero Lora

-I am a Ph.D.
-Candidate in Environmental Sciences at the University of Puerto Rico in Río Piedras.
+I just finished my Ph.D. in Environmental Sciences at the University of Puerto Rico in Río Piedras.
 I have a bachelor's degree in Biological Sciences and a master's degree in Forest Management and Biodiversity Conservation.
 My research and work experience is interdisciplinary at it's core and I am always looking to explore how humans interact with their environment, with the goal of applying knowledge to help solve the pressing environmental problems in Central America and the Caribbean.
 My major research interest is in social-ecological systems in tropical urban green areas and provision of ecosystem services in urban centers.

 - $5,545Total Donations